 Starting Point

-But Shaversian wasn’t exactly happy with his academic achievements.
-He described himself in high school as an “extreme ectomorph” who couldn’t get girls, so he decided to change his thin build to become more popular with the opposite sex.
+Aziz Shavershian was born in 1989 in Moscow and was raised in New South Wales, Australia.
+At school he was top of the class but Shaversian wasn’t happy with his academic achievements.
+He described himself in high school as an “extreme ectomorph” who couldn’t get girls and got into bodybuilding to become more popular with the opposite sex.

 But his dedication to buff-ness eventually took a dark turn when accusations about his alleged steroid use became rampant.
-In 2011 his brother Said was arrested and eventually pleaded guilty to charges of possessing anabolic steroids, but Zyzz insisted his physique was a byproduct of hard work and pristine nutrition.
+In 2011, his brother Said was arrested and eventually pleaded guilty to charges of possessing anabolic steroids.
+Zyzz insisted his physique was a byproduct of hard work and nutrition.

 The show, the book and the products gave him a new level of visibility, and Zyzz was a staple of bodybuilding news sites from around the world.
 He did interviews, built his following and grew his brand, seemingly paving the way for him to become the 21st-century version of Schwarzenegger.